liuxhy/liuxhy.github.io/_pages/cv.md

 ======
 * August 2019 - May 2022: Teaching Assistant, University of Virginia
   * Lecture teaching assistant: EVSC 3300 Atmosphere and Weather
-  * Lab instructor of record: EVSC 3301 Atmosphere and Weather Lab
+  * Instructor of record: EVSC 3301 Atmosphere and Weather Lab

 Awards
 ======